You are here

 - a restricted representation, which is considered to be a 'serious form' of a disease, condition, ailment or defect specified in Table 1 of Part 2 of Appendix 6 of the Therapeutic Goods Advertising Code 2015.

 A number of specific indications for sunscreens have been included in the draft list of permitted indications so that sunscreen products can continue to be entered on the ARTG via the listing pathway.
-The permitted indications for sunscreens are consistent with the current Australian Regulatory Guidelines for Sunscreens (ARGS).
+The permitted indications for sunscreens are consistent with the current Australian Regulatory Guidelines for Sunscreens (ARGS) which came into effect 10 November 2012.

 Questions about adding indications and evidence qualifiers to the draft lists